stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 5. Variables may only be created via `let` binding and there is no support for mutating functions like `set`.
-6. Defining of constants and functions are allowed for simplifying code.
+6. Defining of constants and functions are allowed for simplifying code using `define` statement.
 However, these are purely syntactic.
 If a definition cannot be inlined, the contract will be rejected as illegal.
+These definitions are also _private_, in that functions defined this way may only be called by transactions defined the given smart contract.
 7. Transactions are specified via `define-tx` statement with function names.
 Arguments to the function must specify their types.